A-Andrews/wash_trading_analysis/README.md

     - simple_loops
     - simple_loops_text
 - time_start: eliminate transactions before this time (set to 0 to ignore)
-- time_end: used with time start to select a window of transactions
+- time_end: used with time start to select a window of transactions (set to 0 to ignore)
 - method_number: used with methods that require additional numbers (number of occurrences)

 ### Chord Diagrams